Best East Coast Colleges

 Average Net Price: $40,134

 Villanova University is a Catholic university in the Augustinian tradition.
 They offer excellent education and engage in research that benefits society.
-Villanova has made a commitment to foster academic excellence, honor values, to serve students and the surrounding community.
-The U.S. News and World Report ranked Villanova University #49 in National Universities and #23 in Nursing.
+Villanova has made a commitment to foster academic excellence, and honor values, to serve students and the surrounding community.
+The U.S. News and World Report ranked Villanova University #49 among National Universities and #23 in Nursing.
 Niche.com gave VU an overall grade rating of A+ for academics, value, and campus life.
 Villanova’s combination of research, teaching, and learning provides a great educational atmosphere for all students.
 They are set up for success in any field they wish to pursue.
 Villanova University offers various degrees through a wide range of degree programs for undergraduate, graduate, and law students.
 Their knowledgeable faculty and supportive environment offer exceptional opportunities to learn.
 As a student, you’ll be learning in one of the following schools: College of Liberal Arts/Sciences, School of Business, School of Law, College of Engineering, College of Nursing, or College of Professional Studies.

 49. New York University